zolex/vom/docs/VOM.md

 ```

 Symfony Serializer needs additional context to utilize the Versatile Object Mapper.
 This is required to not interfere with the framework's behavior if not explicitly wanted.
-A particular use-case where it would otherwise produce unwanted results is API-Platform, where it would always return the VOM normalized data without the extra context.
+A particular use-case where it would otherwise produce unwanted results is API-Platform, where it would always return the VOM-normalized data if VOM wasn't disabled by default.

 _For technical details, check the [StateProvider](https://github.com/zolex/vom-examples/tree/main/api-platform-custom-state/src/State/PersonStateProvider.php) and the [Person Resource](https://github.com/zolex/vom-examples/tree/main/api-platform-custom-state/src/ApiResource/Person.php) in the API-Platform example with custom state
 as well as the [Person Resource](https://github.com/zolex/vom-examples/tree/main/api-platform-doctrine/src/Entity/Person.php) in the API-Platform example with Doctrine._